tony-aw/tinycodet/README.md

 #> [1] "HELLo WORLD"   "goodbyE world"
 ```

 Notice that the code is virtually equivalent.
-We ONLY need to change the
+We *only* need to change
-locate function.
+the locate function.

 The transformation given in the previous code used `lapply`.
 I’m sure we
 want to stick to vectorized functions as much as possible.
 Therefore,